-The Black Hills Army Depot was closed in 1967 and is comprised of approximately 22,000 acres of land, located in the west central of portion the County.
+22,000 acres of land, located in the west central portion of the County.
 Approximately 11,000 acres have been sold to private citizens and the Department of Interior and National Grasslands retain ownership of the remaining 11,000 acres.
 The old concrete bunkers are still in place.